metrom-xyz/enso-shortcuts-widget/README.md

 - `onChange` (function): Callback triggered when token selections or route change
 - `onSuccess` (function): Callback called with amount argument once user perfoms swap action

-## Customization

-The widget can be customized using the `themeConfig` prop which accepts a `SystemConfig` object from Chakra UI.
-This allows you to match the widget's appearance to your application's design system.

 ## License